humansinstitute/Bitcoin-Cake/Architecture/readme.md

 * **Layer 1 Security:** Ensures money is held securely by specific entities.
 This is best defined by the question "Can someone else take my money?"
 * **Layer 2 Transport:** Ensure money can be moved with least possible friction between entities.
 This is defined by the question "how easily can I move money?"
 * **Layer 3 Orchestration:** Orchestrates movement of money based on rules being satisfied.
 Defined by the question "Can I automate that transaction?"
-* **Layer 4 Markets:** Abstracts the movement of money between entities into a market in which value can accrue.
+* **Layer 4 Markets:** Abstracts the movement of money between entities into a market based value creating system.
 Defined by the question “Where does value accrue?”
 * **Layer 5 Interface:** Presentation of services to users for interaction.
 Defined by the question "What is the user experience?"

 *More details will be added soon.